 ● Be vigilant in crowds, restaurants, and public transportation.

-● When walking around the city, know how to get to your destination in advance so you appear confident in where you are going.
+● When walking around the city, know how to get to your destination in advance.

 ● Emergency telephone line in more than fifty languages: 112.

-● Take note of the contact information for your country’s closest consulate, just in case.
+● Take note of the contact information for your country’s closest consulate.